A photo of the NYC Skyline

 If you’ve violated your probation, it’s crucial to contact a probation violation attorney as soon as possible.
 They can help you understand your options and guide you through the legal process.

-You’ll likely have to attend a Violation of Probation (VOP) hearing, where the sentencing judge will determine whether you violated your probation terms and explore any extenuating circumstances.
-You could face a new sentence, extended probation, additional fines, or even jail time if found guilty.
+You’ll likely have to attend a Violation of Probation (VOP) hearing, where the sentencing judge will determine whether you violated your probation terms.
+If found guilty, you could face a new sentence, extended probation, additional fines, or even jail time.

 Can you use a lawyer for probation violations in New York?